Home » By Course » Desserts » The Perfect Flaky Oil Pie Crust

 How to Store This Recipe

-Store leftover or unused oil pie crust tightly covered with plastic wrap or foil in the refrigerator for up to 3 days.
+Store unbaked oil pie crust tightly covered with plastic wrap or foil in the refrigerator for up to 3 days.
 If it’s already pressed into a pan, wrap the entire pan to prevent the dough from drying out or absorbing fridge odors.

 For longer storage, you can freeze the unbaked crust directly in the pie pan.
 Just wrap it tightly in plastic wrap, then a layer of foil, and freeze for up to a month.
 When ready to use, thaw it in the refrigerator overnight before filling and baking as directed.